erikbrinkman/rmapi-js/README.md

 JavaScript implementation of the reMarkable 1.5 api.
 This implementation is built around web standards for fetch and crypto, but can easily be patched to work for node.
-At the current time it's only partially complete, but has the backbone to flush out more.
+It should also be pretty easy to customize to work with [rmfakecloud](https://github.com/ddvk/rmfakecloud), although that might take a little bit of extra plumbing.
+At the current time it's only partially complete, but has the backbone to be flushed out more.

 This implementation is based off of [`rmapi`](https://github.com/juruen/rmapi), but aims to be a little simpler.
 Currently this does no direct handling of the